Ansh757/zenduit-case-study/README.md

 # AngularCaseStudy

 This Case Study is for Zenduit as part of the interview process.
-The goal of this case study was to demonstrate front-end implementation skills and familiarity with Angular.”
+The goal of this case study was to demonstrate front-end implementation skills and familiarity with Angular.
+It redirects to Form as the HomePage.
+The Routings are set, so you may simpliy go to the Reports page for the implmented features.

 **Note:** The original instructions reference `ng build --prod`.
 In newer Angular versions, the equivalent production build command is `ng build --configuration production`, which completes successfully in this project.